kbalk/gobooklist/README.md

 authors.
 If your list of favorite authors is long, that's a tedious task even with saved searches.

-`go_booklist`, can make that task easier by automating the task of determining whether the library has any new publications for those authors.
+`booklist`, can make that task easier by automating the task of determining whether the library has any new publications for those authors.
 However, this tool will only work with libraries using the CARL.X Integrated Library System.

-`go_booklist` works by accessing a given library's website to search for publications from a given author, of a specific media type and within the current year.
+`booklist` works by accessing a given library's website to search for publications from a given author, of a specific media type and within the current year.
 The results are printed to the console.
 The search is repeated for each author listed in a configuration file.